What is Asbestos?

 The uptick in claims prompted UK authorities to update industry regulations to include sectors beyond manufacturing.
 The new regulations mandated the use of exhaust ventilation and personal protective equipment, and outlined formal methods of handling asbestos that minimise exposure to dust.

-By 2003, asbestos was banned in many countries including Argentina, Italy, the Netherlands, and the United Kingdom.
+After a ban on amphibole asbestos in 1985, the UK banned all asbestos use in 1999.
+By 2003, asbestos was banned in many countries including Argentina, Italy, and the Netherlands.
 The European Union followed suit in 2005.

 While certain laws regulate or prohibit asbestos use in specific products today, asbestos is still not officially banned in the USA.